 Yes.
-Real estate professionals will be eligible to apply for unemployment benefits, under the new "Pandemic Unemployment Assistance" (PUA) temporary Federal-state program if they have been fully or partially unemployed due to an inability to work as a result of the COVID-19 public health emergency.
+Real estate professionals will be eligible to apply for unemployment benefits, under the new "Pandemic Unemployment Assistance" temporary Federal-state program if they have been fully or partially unemployed due to an inability to work as a result of the COVID-19 public health emergency.
 This includes self-employed individuals and independent contractors.
+The CARES Act provides an additional \$600 per week (for up to four months) on top of the amount provided under a state's compensation law through December 31, 2020.

 Typically, states base compensation amounts on an individual's wages from their most recent tax year, and net income from all self-employment that was reported on an individual's tax return.
 However, if an individual is eligible to telework with pay, or has paid sick leave or expanded family and medical leave, they are not eligible for unemployment assistance.

-The PUA benefits are governed by agreements between each state and the federal government, where states will be fully reimbursed for the compensation paid out, plus administrative costs.
+These new benefits will be carried out through agreements between each state and the federal government, where states will be fully reimbursed for the compensation paid out, plus administrative costs.
 Therefore, individuals should check with their state labor department or employment commission to determine their options for unemployment.